Concerned about the recent Facebook News Feed change? Not sure if you should keep scheduling posts for your clients via third-party apps?

 Long gone are the days when we could afford to publish the same cloned content across all social media networks and expect to achieve high engagement rates.
 What works on Twitter, won’t work on Facebook, so you will need to spend time on adjusting the tone and voice for your followers.
 Shorter copy, impressive visuals, emojis and no more than one hashtag has been proving to work best so far.

 Consider how the world-renowned website for booking hotels, Booking.com focuses on advocating work culture on LinkedIn while sharing beautiful travel destinations and tips on Facebook:

-Have a hard look at what and how often you are posting, then decide if you should reduce the number of posts you publish.
+Have a hard look at what and how often you are posting on social media, then decide if you should reduce the number of posts you publish.
 Remember, the lower the engagement rates on posts, the less likely your future posts are to show up on user News Feeds.
 Adweek recommends to post less, focus on quality and steer clear from linking out to your website or blog as much as possible.